Segev608/MemLeakDetector/README.md

 1. Extract the Memcheck folder from our repository which contains our tool
 2. Prepare a C file that you wish to perform a memory analyze on
 3. run `vcvars32.bat` or `vcvars64.bat` to enter your prefered environment
-4. compile your code using `cl` with the following flags `/Zi /MDd /Od`: `cl /Zi /MDd /Od MyCFile.c` which should produce the following files:
+4. Compile your code using `cl` with the following flags `/Zi /MDd /Od`: `cl /Zi /MDd /Od MyCFile.c` which should produce the following files:

+(Explanation taken from the msdn website - https://docs.microsoft.com/) `/Zi` - Produces a separate PDB file that contains all the symbolic debugging information for use with the debugger.
+The debugging information isn't included in the object files or executable, which makes them much smaller.

+`/MDd` - Causes the application to use the debug multithread-specific and also causes the compiler to place the library name MSVCRTD.lib into the .obj file.

+`/Od` - Turns off all optimizations in the program and speeds compilation.

 ![image](https://user-images.githubusercontent.com/57367786/122437588-83557700-cfa2-11eb-9add-6f63f1c3308e.png)

 You are now ready to use memchek!